Community Group Resources

 1. Planned Giving and Bequests

 Natalie Egleton, CEO FRRR, Patrick Moriarty, Director of Training and Development Our Community, and special guest Wendy Brooks, MD and Founder of Wendy Brooks Consulting discussed what is planned giving, how do you organise it, and how do you manage it?
 You can also download the presentation for future reference.
 Other resources available include: Nine Steps to Successful Bequest Programs and Wendy Brooks' Gifts in Wills Fundraising Strategy.
+Justice Connect has also created a national information brochure offering legal information for community organisations on Gifts, Wills, Bequests and Endowments.
 WATCH the recording of webinar 1.

 2. Sponsorships 101